Don’t Waste Father’s Day

 Essays written for an FTF essay contest about fathers often described a warm and loving relationship between father and child, but some children were courageous enough to write about their strained relationship with their father.
 They described difficult circumstances and even questioned their father’s love.
 However, each of them seemed to hold out hope that their relationship with their father would someday be better.

 Many people, young and old, find themselves in a father-child relationship that is difficult at best.
 Words and deeds from the past continue to drive a deep wedge in the relationship.
 Deep down they would like things to be better, but they don’t know how to change the situation for the better.
 In too many instances, one party is waiting for the other to apologize.

-If you find yourself in a similar circumstance, here are steps you can take to restore your relationship.
+If you find yourself in a similar circumstance, here are five steps you can take to restore your relationship.

-As you begin this journey it will be helpful to remember the three P’s: Be practical, patient, and persevere.
+As you begin this journey it will be helpful to remember the three P’s: Be practical, patient and persevere.
 You never know what might happen.
-A bad relationship can become better and a good relationship can become great.
-Never give up.
-It may take longer than you would like, but when you least expect it, your relationship with your father or child could take a turn for the better.
+A bad relationship can become better and a good relationship can become great, so never give up.
+It may take longer than you would like, but when you least expect it, your relationship could take a turn for the better.